FarFromLittle/Questline/README.md

 The module itself does not include data storage or visual elements.

-However, you can download the example above which includes a simple quest tracking system.
+Instead, it offers a framework to create customized quest systems that are event-driven and easily maintained.

 ## Creating QuestLines

-To create a new questline, call `QuestLine.new()`, passing in a *questId*.
+To create a new questline, call *new()*, passing in a *questId*.
 The *questId* is an unique string that identifies the questline within the system.

 ```lua